Last Updated: September 1, 2022

-Heir property is found in many parts of the American South and in African-American neighborhoods, and of course other scattered locations in some cities.
+Heir property is found in many parts of the American South, in African-American neighborhoods, and of course other scattered locations in some cities.
 The term pertains when the owner of real estate dies without a will and then the family does not take the estate through probate court to settle the title to the property.
 Dying without a will is known as dying intestate by the way.

 In some communities this type of real estate may be called called generational property or successional homes.
 Others call it probate property, which is accurate in the sense that people who die intestate have their estates settled in what is called a probate court in many places.
 People who aren't familiar with this situation often wonder why it occurs.
 Mostly this happens in lower-income families, where there is fear of or ignorance of the legal system and simply a lack of funds to pay the legal or court fees involved.

 While all may go smoothly with no real negative consequences at first, eventually it is likely to become a neighborhood and community problem.